St Marys Indoor Shooting Centre

 All licences, registration papers and permits that are presented to the St Marys Indoor Shooting Centre front counter must be original documents only.

-St Marys Indoor Shooting Centre will be conducting a Military Rifle Competition commencing 17 May 2017 at 7:30pm.
+St Marys Indoor Shooting Centre will be conducting a Military Rifle Competition on 16 August 2017 at 7:00pm.

 Competition fees for SSAA members is $22 per adult entry.
 Only members with the genuine reason of Target Shooting on their Firearms Licence may participate.

-As issued Service bolt action centrefire rifles.
-No sporterized stocks, target sights or scopes allowed.
+As issued Service bolt action centrefirerifles.
+No sporterised stocks, target sights or scopes allowed.

 Juniors may use a military rimfire training rifle.